 - If you are going on a long-haul flight and your schedule permits, build in a stopover to help your body begin to adjust to the new time zones.
 It could also make your flight cheaper as well!

 - Anticipate the time zone changes several days before your trip if you can, go to bed and get up earlier if you are going east, and later if you go west.
 This will begin to prepare your brain and body clock for the time changes to come.

 On board the plane

 - Pack a few essentials in your carry-on luggage such as decent earplugs and an eye mask, to block out as much noise and light as possible while you are sleeping on board.
-Also pack some face cream, lip balm and hand cream to keep your skin re-hydrated, as the atmosphere in the cabin dries out your skin.
+Also pack some face moisturiser, lip balm and hand cream to keep your skin re-hydrated, as the atmosphere in the cabin really dries out your skin.

 - Don’t forget; when you are awake, to move around regularly and stretch and to keep the blood flowing to avoid DVT.
-If you already have poor blood circulation, invest in a pair of good quality flight socks (even if you don’t, they can be a wise investment on a long haul flight).
+If you already have poor blood circulation, invest in a pair of good quality flight socks (even if you don’t, they can be a wise investment on a long-haul flight).

-- If you’ve arrived early in your destination and are feeling sleep, grab a nap of no more than 90 minutes up until 4pm local time so as not to disrupt your sleep later.
+- If you’ve arrived early in your destination and are feeling sleepy, grab a nap of no more than 90 minutes up until 4pm local time so as not to disrupt your sleep later.

 - Your new environment will be completely different to your home environment, you’ll have a different bed, less room, the temperature may be warmer or colder, and you’ll perhaps have flimsier curtains and definitely different noises – all of which can impact on your new sleep pattern.
 See our blog on how to get the best night’s sleep in a hotel room.